-Section 172 of the Companies Act 2006 requires the directors to act in the way they consider, in good faith, would most likely promote the success of the company for the benefit of its members.
-Whilst this duty is not new, this year companies are required to report explicitly how the Board has had regard to the matters set out in section 172.
+Section 172 of the Companies Act 2006 requires the directors to act in the way they consider, in good faith, would most likely promote the success of the company for the benefit of its members as a whole.

 Being one of the OAL Group's financing companies, the stakeholders are limited to investors, banks and ratings agencies.
 The Company has no employees, customers or suppliers however there are other companies within the group with whom there are intercompany relationships.
 There are no environmental impacts.